 - K-12 student programs: MIT will not host or sponsor any in-person K-12 student programming during the summer of 2020.
 Remote programming is encouraged.
 This guidance does not apply to programs working exclusively with adults in the K-12 sector, such as teacher training.

 - Prospective and admitted students: All MIT Admissions spring and summer programming on campus has been cancelled.
 The Admissions staff is working on online alternatives and will provide updates as soon as possible.

 - Visiting Student Program

-- Visiting students currently on campus should follow graduate student housing guidance.
+- Visiting students should follow graduate student housing guidance.

 - All visiting students who have not started their Visiting Student Program should defer their program dates until at least June 1, 2020.